Ruffian (horse): Final race and death

 Ruffian's eleventh race was run at Belmont Park on July 6, 1975.
 It was a match race between her and that year's Kentucky Derby winner, Foolish Pleasure.
 Her connections had been asked about running her against colts since early in her career, and Whiteley thought that the Travers Stakes at Saratoga in August would be a good opportunity.
 "Prove the point one time and that'll be it," he had said in May.
 "I don't want to put too much pressure on her."
-However, Janney felt obligated to enter in the July match race due to media and public expectations.
+However, Janney felt obligated to enter Ruffian in the July match race due to media and public expectations.
 He told Whiteley that such a race was inevitable and it would be best to do so on her home track.
 In the past, the horses had shared the same jockey: Jacinto Vásquez.
-Vásquez chose to ride Ruffian in the match race, believing her to be the better of the horses; Braulio Baeza rode Foolish Pleasure.
+He chose to ride Ruffian in the match race, believing her to be the better of the horses; Braulio Baeza rode Foolish Pleasure.
 The "Great Match" was heavily anticipated and attended by more than 50,000 spectators, with an estimated television audience of 20 million.

 As Ruffian left the starting gate, she hit her shoulder hard before straightening herself.
 The first quarter-mile (402 m) was run in 221/5 seconds, with Ruffian ahead by a nose.
 Little more than 1 furlong later, Ruffian was in front by half a length when she changed leads, followed by a crack audible to both jockeys.
 Both of the sesamoid bones in her right foreleg had snapped.
-Vasquez tried to pull her up, but the filly would not stop.
-She went on running, pulverizing her sesamoids, ripping the skin of her fetlock and tearing her ligaments until her hoof was flopping uselessly.
-Vasquez said it was impossible for him to stop her.
+Vásquez tried to pull her up, but the filly would not stop.
+She went on running, pulverizing her sesamoids, ripping the skin off her fetlock and tearing her ligaments until her hoof was flopping uselessly.
+Vásquez said it was impossible for him to stop her.
 She still tried to run and finish the race.
 Video showed Ruffian was startled by a bird in the infield and took a bad step.